Skip to main content

 Price: $299 on Amazon

 The Vuzix Blade Upgraded smart glasses connect the digital world to the real world using augmented and mixed reality.
-It’s popular in work environments and has advanced features like stereo speakers, color display, and data collection capabilities.
+They are popular in work environments and offer advanced features like stereo speakers, a color display, and data collection capabilities.

 Pros